nemothorx/timetools/readme.md

+# Nemo's Timetools

-# Timetools is a collection of personal helper scripts for dealing with chronology
+This is a collection of personal helper scripts for dealing with chronology

 ## Worldtime - show times around the world.